 - Degenerative Arthritis

 - Osteitis deformans (Paget’s disease)

 - Intermittent hydrarthrosis

 The second rating system for Diseases of the Musculoskeletal System is Systemic Arthritis.
 The following Musculoskeletal Diseases are rated as Systemic Arthritis:

 - Rheumatoid Arthritis

 - Streptococcic Arthritis

 - All other Arthritis

-Other stand-alone Diseases of the Musculoskeletal System that have their own rating systems include:
+The following Diseases of the Musculoskeletal System have their own rating systems: